Schlaubischlump/LocationSimulator/README.md

 The whole project is licensed under the [GNU General Public License version 3](LICENSE) unless specified otherwise in the specific subdirectories.

 ## Contribute
 Help is always appreciated, whether it are bug fixes or features!
 E.g accessibility support is still to be implemented, especially for the popup menu.
+Make sure that you run swift-lint on your code before submitting pull requests.

 ## Enhancement ideas
 Look at the `Projects` tab to see a list of planned features for the next releases.